doscsy12/ML_Dashboard/README.md

 ## 3. Dashboard for audiobook company
-An audiobook company would like information on the review score, number of reviews, etc over time.
+An audiobook company would like information on the review score, number of reviews, etc, over time.
 As it is good practice to first *design* a dashboard before working in Tableau, the first goal is to know what information would be useful for the company; Once we know the information needed, it will be easier to create/design the necessary charts.
 - What are the ratings and average rating?
 - Which are the audiobooks that collected the most reviews?
 This provides information on best-sellers.
 - What is the reviews to sales ratio?
 This provides information on whether people who buy audiobooks also leave reviews.